mnneeltakemail2/testNeel3/waves-full-node/logging-configuration.md

 ```

 You can change the place where the log will be written:
-* If you set up node from the package: in `{waves.directory}/conf/application.ini` . `{waves.directory}` is set up in [configuration](./configuration-parameters.md);
+* If you set up node from the package: in `{neel.directory}/conf/application.ini` . `{neel.directory}` is set up in [configuration](./configuration-parameters.md);
-* If you run the node from the jar: using Java's options, for example, `java -Dsomeoption=somevalue -jar /path/to/waves-all.jar /path/to/config`
+* If you run the node from the jar: using Java's options, for example, `java -Dsomeoption=somevalue -jar /path/to/neel-all.jar /path/to/config`

 According to a [default](https://github.com/wavesplatform/Waves/blob/master/src/main/resources/logback.xml) logging configuration, we have such limits for file logs: